-In this article, Nikil Ramanathan, WeWork Senior PM, talks about his journey from being a Business Analyst to a Product Manager.
-He shares his strategies like talking to the leadership team to get a bird’s eye view of the product, attending PM meetings to understand decision making, and doing additional tasks in your existing team that resemble those of a PM, to help you gain better former experience in Product Management.
+In this article, Nikil Ramanathan, WeWork Senior PM, talks about his journey of being a Business Analyst and transitioning into Product Management.
+Some of his tips focus around talking to the leadership team to get a bird’s-eye view of the product, attending PM meetings to understand decision making, and doing additional tasks in your existing team that

 Transitioning from Analytics to Product

-When Nikil was working as a Business Analyst at Amazon, his focus was on identifying key business metrics and providing trends for the business.
-He had the opportunity to partner with different Sales Managers from different verticals and helped them create brand names and identify competitors.
-His interaction with the Sales team motivated him to take the first step which was being in a more technical role.
+When Nikil was working as a Business Analyst at Amazon, he was focused on identifying key business metrics and providing trends for the business.
+Nikil had the opportunity to partner with Sales Managers from different verticals to help them create brand names and identify competitors.
+His interaction with the Sales team motivated him to take the first step of being in a more technical role.

-Soon he landed an opportunity with Amazon Video where he worked on the X-Ray component; a component where relevant information like the actor’s name, director’s name, etc. are displayed on the playback of a video.
-He also worked on Mobile Devices and pretty soon he led all of the products in the Amazon Video team.
-He then discovered his interests in Product Management and pretty soon sought guidance from other PMs at Amazon to make the transition to the Last Mile Technology team.
+Soon he landed an opportunity with Amazon Video where he worked on the X-Ray component; a component where relevant information like the actors’ name and directors’ name are displayed on the playback of a video.
+He also worked on Mobile Devices and led all products within the Amazon Video portfolio.
+Lately, Nikil discovered his interests in Product Management and sought guidance from other PMs at Amazon to make the transition to the Last Mile Technology team.

-He recommends talking to leaders as they can give you a bird’s eye view of the entire product.
-Being in the Mobile Devices team for Amazon Video, he had the opportunity to work with the PMs and get mentorship and guidance from them.
-As an analyst he was able to provide specific metrics to the PMs and understand the “whys” of a product.
+He recommends talking to leaders as they can give you a comprehensive view of the product.
+Having the opportunity to be in the Mobile Devices team for Amazon Video helped Nikil to work with PMs and get mentorship from them.
+As an analyst, he was able to provide specific metrics to PMs that helped understand the whys of a product.

-Here are a few tips on how to better understand the role of a PM and what questions one needs to ask the PM for an easy transition to the role:
+Here are a few tips to better understand the role of a PM and what questions you need to ask PMs to have a smooth transition:

-prioritisationof different tasks.
-Ask the PM about the strategies they use for prioritisingdifferent tasks while also meeting the business goals.
+- One of the most valuable skills of a PM is to know how to prioritize different tasks.
+Ask a PM about the strategies they use for prioritizing different tasks while also meeting the business goals.

 - The biggest takeaway for an Analyst is to figure out how to do things as an Analyst that resembles the work done by a PM.
 For example, conduct A/B tests for your product and do other tasks that imitate the role of a PM in your team.
-This will help you get a better understanding about a PMs role, further your relevant experience when you interview for a PM’s role and allow you to see if you would actually enjoy being the role of being a PM.
+This will help you get a better understanding of the PM role, further your relevant experience when you interview and allow you to see if you would actually enjoy being a PM.

-- Most Analysts are stuck with what they’re supposed to do but they need to think about additional insights to the product.
-Understand the “whys” of a product and come up with your own suggestions/questions to the PMs.
+- Most Analysts are stuck with what they’re supposed to do but they need to think about additional product insights.
+Understand the whys of a product and come up with your own suggestions/questions.

-product.
-Is it based on customer adoption or the time spent by a customer on the product?
+- Ask PMs how they measure the success of the product they manage.
+Is it based on customer adoption or the time a customer spent using the product?

-- An efficient time-management strategy is to spend 30% of your time doing things a PM does for your product, and 70% of the time on your work as an Analyst.
+- An efficient time-management strategy is to spend 30% of your time doing things a PM, and 70% of the time on your work as an Analyst.

 Nikil also recommends talking to current and former Analysts and asking them what gets them excited about their role or why they made a transition from Analytics to Product Management.
 Understanding their sentiment and the decisions they made will help you introspect your path as well.
 Further, meeting a wide variety of people and asking them all these questions will help you get first-hand feedback and knowledge about Product Management.